devky690/Recipe-App/client/README.md

 loggedIn was useful for global state because it helped with conditional rendering

-useState hook updates state on next rerender of component, not immediately...to resolve use arrow function inside of usestate hook
+useState hook updates state on next rerender of component, not immediately...to resolve use arrow function inside of set function to get previous state useState is asynchronous

+the reason why i needed category context was because i was rendering one of the same two components but i was passing state into one of the two components that wouldnt get rendered...i NEEDED context to resolve this